adminhmi/hlog/readme.md

 # Hmi loging

-Hlog is a structured logger for Go (golang), completely API compatible with the standard library logger.
+hlog is a structured logger for Go (golang), completely API compatible with the standard library logger.